Sana-Munir-Alam/COAL_Project/README.md

 ## Project Structure File
 - AssemblyCode.asm : Holds the original assembly code
 - VirtualEmulator.cpp : Holds the original emulator code
-- Virtual_Emulator_GrpPrototype.cpp : Asimple prototype to get an idea on how the program will flow<br>
+- Virtual_Emulator_GrpPrototype.cpp : A simple prototype to get an idea on how the program will flow<br>
 - Folder (Assembly Code): Holds the individual code of calculator, and memory .asm files.
 - Folder (Emulator Codes): Holds the individual code of calculator, and memory .cpp files.